73 Fun and Creative DIY Father's Day Gifts for 2026

 43. Photo Glassware

 Transfer a sweet family photo onto a glass candle holder or a vase with a few quick steps.
 First, you’ll need to have the photo printed as a decal with paper backing.
 Paint with clear varnish before briefly soaking them in water.
+Carefully press them onto your desired glass piece and let them dry before wrapping.

 44. Decoupage Paper Weights